pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 Now if you run this it will work.
 But this also leads to another thought.
+The `usa.txt` text file is way larger than the other files.
 What if we need to modulate the job parameters by the size of the input file?

 ## Parameterizing job templates by sample through size-dependent variables